Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Synchronizing_with_effects.md

 ==In the `useEffect()` function you can return only one specific thing, and that thing is a function.
 The function that you return from the `useEffect()` is called **cleanup function**.
 This function that you return from `useEffect()` will **run as a cleanup process _before_ `useEffect()` will be re-executed**. _The cleanup function will not run when the `useEffect()` is **executed for the first time**_==.

 The `useEffect()` will be re-executed only if the dependencies changes or the component unmounts from the DOM (is removed from the DOM).
-In those cases the `useEffect()` is re-executed, and the first thing that will be executed inside the `useEffect()` function is be the cleanup function.
+In those cases the `useEffect()` is re-executed, and the first thing that will be executed inside the `useEffect()` function will be the cleanup function.

-> ==React will call your cleanup function each time before the Effect runs again, and one final time when the component unmounts from DOM (gets removed from DOM)==.
+> **Note**: ==React will call your cleanup function each time before the Effect runs again, and one final time when the component unmounts from DOM (gets removed from DOM)==.

 When you implement the cleanup well, there should be no user-visible difference between running the Effect once vs running it, cleaning it up, and running it again.